JonathanBennett/jonathanbennett.github.io/About.md

 # About me

 Creative thinker.
 End to end solution designer.
-Poblem solver.
+Problem solver.

 I thrive on new challenges and pushing technology to the limits.
 Container evangelist, javascript aficionado, open-source community lover, and tea drinker; I am powered by great ideas, inspiring people to action, and a strong team.